nhthn/NiceScope/README.md

 - "Chunking" of spectrum plot points when plot points are denser than pixels.
 - Logarithmic plot points.
 - Basic PortAudio + OpenGL app working.
 PortAudio implies compatibility with ALSA, JACK, and PulseAudio.
+- Cubic interpolation on the CPU.
+- Constant-thickness spline.

 Todo:

-- Cubic interpolation on the CPU.
+- Hann window.
+- History.
 - Investigate whether cubic interpolation in vertex shader is a good idea.
-- Constant-thickness spline.

 Goals: